 The camp was in use until the middle of the 1st century AD, and abandoned following the decline of the Incense route, probably since the Nabateans could not afford any longer to finance the large number of soldiers.

 Ancient camel pens are located on the eastern side of the city.
 A cluster of metal sculptures demonstrate a typical camel and donkey convoy coming from Petra.
 Note that a typical convoy was made up to a maximum of 25 camels.

-On the western hillside, just below the lookout platform, is an area termed "the city of caves".
-The location of the area open to the public is illustrated as a red square in the city map on the right.
+On the western hillside, just below the lookout platform, is an area termed “the city of caves”.
+The location of the area open to the public is illustrated as a red square in the city map.
 It is accessed from a parking place, which can be reached halfway down back to the visitor center.

 One of the dwellings in this area, with a large cave in its back portion, was excavated and reconstructed.
 Its southern side is shown in the following photograph.

 The house is dated to the Byzantine period.
 The owner of the house may have been a wealthy wine merchant.